Mountain Lion Caught on Camera Clutching Possible Domestic Cat in Its Mouth

-Christopher Smith and his wife, Anne, of Studio City, recently heard about a mountain lion, being spotted a mile away.
+Christopher Smith and his wife, Anne, recently heard about a mountain lion being spotted a mile away from their Studio city home.

 But they'd never seen one.